 The Wooden Boat Centre at Franklin have a range of boat building courses on throughout the year.
 Learn this heritage craft and feel the satisfaction of building something with your own two hands.
 If you’d like to get out on the water, Yukon Tours next door will let you help hoist the sail and be an active participant on your sailing tour.

 See bespoke ceramic pieces being made at Campo de Flori in the studio next to the farmgate.
 If you’d like to try your hand at ceramics, they offer special events and workshops between August and March.
+If you’re wanting to try your hand at making something yourself, Phoenix Creations have hand-carved wooden spoons and run workshops for visitors.

 If you’d prefer to buy produce ready to eat and art already created by professionals, you’re in the right place.
 Like a magpie collecting shiny objects, work your way through the Southern Trove collecting beautiful handcrafted treasures.
 If you’re short on time, the Huon Valley Visitor Centre in Huonville and the Geeveston Visitor Centre sell a range of boutique goodies, including food, art and craft.